Bases

 And though separated by near-nothing as I watched,

-having been pulled in tightly by the years
+pulled in tightly by the years

 seasoned with subplots and miscellaneous minor characters

-now as gone as each snow became,
+as gone as the snow,

-I knew that however close I may one day get . . .
+I knew that however close I may one day get,

 it'd never be the closest.